LaKraven/TBCEditor/README.md

 Beta testing has begun.
-Use the Issues tab to report bugs or send them directly to lasse@bonecode.com.
+Use the Issues page to report bugs or send them directly to lasse@bonecode.com.

 <h3>Downloads</h3>